michaeldehaney94/Text-file-compression-gui/README.md

-Run 'gui.py' to execute program.
+Run 'gui.py' to execute program on desktop.